dd9jn/rfc4880bis/rfc4880bis.md

 fingerprints and for purposes of the MDC packet.
 Implementations SHOULD NOT use MD5 or RIPE-MD/160.

-## AEAD Algorithms
+## Encryption Modes

-ID | Algorithm
+ID | Mode
 ---:|-----------------
  1 | EAX [](#EAX)
  2 | OCB [](#RFC7253)
-100--110 | Private/Experimental algorithm

-Implementations MUST implement EAX.
-Implementations MAY implement OCB and other algorithms.
+Implementations MUST implement OCB if they support the packet 20 (OCB Encrypted Data Packet).
+Implementations MAY implement EAX only for decryption and only for backward compatibility with former drafts of this specification.

 # IANA Considerations